jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Key-Pair/Bind-Keypair.md

 The current console only supports you to bind key pair when you create instance or rebuild for the instance.
 For details, please refer to [Create Instance](../Instance/Create-Instance.md) and [Rebuild](.. /Instance/Rebuild-Instance.md).

-In addition, you can also configure the key pair on your own to login instance and refer to [SSH Login Configuration] (../../Linux-Troubleshooting/Configuration-Class/SSH-creation-and-login.md).
+In addition, you can also configure the key pair on your own to login instance and refer to [SSH Login Configuration](../../Linux-Troubleshooting/Configuration-Class/SSH-creation-and-login.md).

 ## Related Reference